 We have all seen “We buy houses in cash” signs on the freeway exits or in our Portland neighborhoods; Normally, some ignore them, while others destroy them.
-Unfortunately, this action seems to confirm the misconceptions about real estate investors and home-buying companies.
+Unfortunately, this action confirms the misconceptions about real estate investors and home-buying companies.

 Common Myths About Real Estate Investors.

 Most professional home buyers are legitimate entrepreneurs in the market.
 As in any industry, some are experienced and very professional, and there will be others who just attended a real estate seminar last weekend.

 Unfortunately, the latter group has given legitimate investors a bad rap.
 Many fill neighborhoods with “We buy houses for cash” signs and disappear almost as quickly as they appeared.

 If you’re considering selling your home fast and in cash, be sure to deal with a buyer who won’t go away.
 It is important to know that when it is time to close, they will be there with the money and will not leave you waiting.